BlerinaP/Ecommerce-Shop/README.md

-##Description
+Description
-- Creatin an Ecommerce Shop
+- Creating an Ecommerce Shop
 - In terms of skills includes
    - Java Script
    - CSS